Graviton-Code-Editor/Graviton-App/BUILDING.md

 # Building Graviton

-Instructions to build Graviton from the source.
+Instructions to build Graviton from the source:

 ## 1 - Downloading the source

 Clone the git repository:
 > $ git clone https://github.com/Graviton-Code-Editor/Graviton-App.git

-## 2 - Installing the NodeJS modules
+## 2 - Installing the dependencies

 Go inside the folder:
 > $ cd Graviton-App